 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Helping Small Business help themselves - Network Solutions - Latest Comments in Word of Mouth Marketing - a must read</title><link>http://solutionsarepower.disqus.com/</link><description>Network Solutions community listening post and enabling conversation between experts and small business</description><language>en</language><lastBuildDate>Wed, 13 Aug 2008 20:47:59 -0000</lastBuildDate><item><title>Re: Word of Mouth Marketing - a must read</title><link>http://blog.networksolutions.com/2008/word-of-mouth-marketing-a-must-read/#comment-7371159</link><description>Thanks, Jill!&lt;br&gt;&lt;br&gt;WOM is so powerful but doesn't require a huge budget.
-I'm glad that you found the post helpful!&lt;br&gt;&lt;br&gt;Connie</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">cbensen</dc:creator><pubDate>Wed, 13 Aug 2008 20:47:59 -0000</pubDate></item><item><title>Re: Word of Mouth Marketing - a must read</title><link>http://blog.networksolutions.com/2008/word-of-mouth-marketing-a-must-read/#comment-7371157</link><description>Thx for the timely post and WOM reminder.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Helping Small Business help themselves - Network Solutions - Latest Comments in Word of Mouth Marketing - a must read</title><link>http://solutionsarepower.disqus.com/</link><description>Network Solutions community listening post and enabling conversation between experts and small business</description><atom:link href="https://solutionsarepower.disqus.com/word_of_mouth_marketing_a_must_read/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Wed, 13 Aug 2008 20:47:59 -0000</lastBuildDate><item><title>Re: Word of Mouth Marketing - a must read</title><link>http://blog.networksolutions.com/2008/word-of-mouth-marketing-a-must-read/#comment-7371159</link><description>&lt;p&gt;Thanks, Jill!&lt;/p&gt;&lt;p&gt;WOM is so powerful but doesn't require a huge budget.
+I'm glad that you found the post helpful!&lt;/p&gt;&lt;p&gt;Connie&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">cbensen</dc:creator><pubDate>Wed, 13 Aug 2008 20:47:59 -0000</pubDate></item><item><title>Re: Word of Mouth Marketing - a must read</title><link>http://blog.networksolutions.com/2008/word-of-mouth-marketing-a-must-read/#comment-7371157</link><description>&lt;p&gt;Thx for the timely post and WOM reminder.
 I really liked your four tips on monitoring one's brand because they're basic and accessible steps.
 I'm a very small shop and sometimes cultivating a brand and marketing in general overwhelm.
 But your steps provide a great place to focus.
 I especially like "thank people for talking about your product."
-That's a neighborly attitude (...from Oklahoma originally so neighborly stuff stands out).&lt;br&gt;&lt;br&gt;Thx for the great posts!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jill Foster</dc:creator><pubDate>Mon, 11 Aug 2008 09:39:34 -0000</pubDate></item></channel></rss>
+That's a neighborly attitude (...from Oklahoma originally so neighborly stuff stands out).&lt;/p&gt;&lt;p&gt;Thx for the great posts!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jill Foster</dc:creator><pubDate>Mon, 11 Aug 2008 09:39:34 -0000</pubDate></item></channel></rss>